hapax/hapax.github.io/assets/chandra.md

 *quantised*, occuring only at certain allowed values.
 Quantisation has deep consequences for atomic structure, hence chemistry, hence life itself.
-We're made out of exploded stars, sure, but we're also made from quantum mechanics!
-Biology is quantum mechanics writ large.
+We're made out of exploded stars, sure, but biology is quantum mechanics writ large.

 Quantisation not only governs the heavy elements ejected from stars, but the compact remnants left behind.